rackerlabs/support-how-to/content/how-to/cloud-servers/vhosts-basics/index.md

 | | or |
 | | `systemctl status psa` |

-To check if Plesk is installed and which web server is running, enter the following command:
+To check for Plesk and see which web server is running, enter the following command:

     # service psa status; netstat -plnt | awk '$4 ~ /:(80|443)$/'